mnn721/mnn721-portfolio/README.md

 Welcome to my cybersecurity portfolio!

-I'm currently completing the Google Cybersecurity Professional Certificate and building hands-on experience with Linux, networking, SQL, Python, and security analysis.
+I'm an aspiring cybersecurity professional with a Bachelor of Science from Full Sail University and the Google Cybersecurity Professional Certificate.
+I'm passionate about protecting systems, solving technical challenges, and continuously expanding my knowledge through hands-on projects.
+This GitHub showcases my cybersecurity portfolio, including projects in Linux, security auditing, risk assessment, access control, and other practical cybersecurity skills.

 ## 🎯 Career Objective